hgamboa/nova-adv-inst/Labs/P6/P6_Protocol.md

-# Remote Lab 2 - Setting up a vizualization server in a VM
+# Lab 6 - Setting up a vizualization server in a VM

 ## Requirements
 In your VM created in LR1: